jinpan/covid-simulations/jekyll/shopping_solo/index.md

     <div style="padding: 1em">
 The green area represents the average 50% of outcomes for 1x-shopper households; the red represents 2x-shopper households.
+Lines represent the median outcome for the two types of households.
     </div>
 </div>
 More details about this chart at this footnote[^my_household_chart_details].